EventSaucePHP/EventSauce/docs/docs/index.md

 control over it.
 It allows everything from custom storage adapter to highly customizable message dispatching setups.

-## The
+## Focus of EventSauce

-EventSauce puts the focus on event-sourcing, not on things that happen around event sourcing.
+EventSauce puts the focus on event-sourcing, not on things _around_ event sourcing.
 It does not require you to follow CQRS patterns (although you can).
 It does not require you to use a command-, event-, or query-bus.
 By doing so, it allows developers to use event sourcing for parts of their application more easily.